maybleMyers/pusa/README.md

   --cond_position 1 \
   --num_steps 30
 ```
 Note: We suggest you to try different `con_position` here, and you may also modify the level of noise added to the condition image.
-You'd likely get some surprises.
+You'd be likely to get some surprises.

 #### Processing A Group of Images
 ```bash